LiteObject/mind-pairs/DEPLOYMENT_GUIDE.md

 # Google Play Deployment Guide

 ## The Issue
-The error "Package not found: com.example.mindpairs" occurs because Google Play Console requires the first release of any app to be uploaded manually through the web interface.
+The error "Package not found: com.liteobject.mindpairs" occurs because Google Play Console requires the first release of any app to be uploaded manually through the web interface.
 Automated uploads via GitHub Actions only work for subsequent releases.

 ## Solution Steps